Kojic Acid vs Vitamin C vs Alpha Arbutin for Dark Spots

 Mistake #1: Using Too Many Actives

 More ingredients doesn't mean faster results.
-Overloading your routine can damage your skin barrier and actually worsen hyperpigmentation.
+Overloading your routine can damage your skin barrier and worsen dark spots.

 Mistake #2: Skipping Sunscreen

-All brightening ingredients increase sun sensitivity to some degree.
-Using them without SPF 30+ means you're creating new dark spots as fast as you're fading old ones.
+All brightening ingredients increase sun sensitivity.
+Using them without SPF 30+ means you create new dark spots as fast as you fade old ones.

 Mistake #3: Expecting Instant Results

-Even the fastest-acting ingredients take weeks to show results.
+Even the fastest ingredients take weeks to show results.
 Skin cell turnover takes about a month.

-Give any product at least 8 weeks before judging its effectiveness.
+Give any product at least 8 weeks before judging it.

 Mistake #4: Ignoring Irritation Signs